 Heat Sheets list the stroke, distance, and heats for each event.
 This will provide you with information on which event, heat, and pool lane your swimmer will swim in during the meet.
 Our division has decided not to sell them during regular season meets.
 However, the All-star meet event will sell them to offset the printing cost.
 All-star heat sheets usually run $5 per copy.
 During our regular season dual meets we will try to email a copy to you so you may print them at your convenience.

-Why you need a Heat Sheet?
+Why do I need a Heat Sheet?

 Everyone always ask this question.
 Heat sheets help the team.

 - They help you know who is swimming in each lane and in which event they are swimming.

 - They sometimes provide advertisements for and from our sponsors.

 - They help with the overall organization of the meet.